Focus Impact Acquisition (NASDAQ:FIACU) Trading Down 0.3%

 Focus Impact Acquisition Corp.
-(NASDAQ:FIACU – Get Rating)’s share price dropped 0.3% during trading on Monday .
-The stock traded as low as $10.28 and last traded at $10.28.
-Approximately 200 shares were traded during mid-day trading, a decline of 93% from the average daily volume of 2,700 shares.
+(NASDAQ:FIACU – Get Rating)’s share price fell 0.3% on Monday .
+The company traded as low as $10.28 and last traded at $10.28.
+200 shares were traded during trading, a decline of 93% from the average session volume of 2,700 shares.
 The stock had previously closed at $10.31.

-Large investors have recently added to or reduced their stakes in the stock.
-UBS Group AG grew its stake in shares of Focus Impact Acquisition by 106.9% during the third quarter.
-UBS Group AG now owns 2,559 shares of the company’s stock valued at $26,000 after buying an additional 1,322 shares during the last quarter.
-Wolverine Asset Management LLC grew its stake in shares of Focus Impact Acquisition by 235.9% during the second quarter.
-Wolverine Asset Management LLC now owns 3,554 shares of the company’s stock valued at $35,000 after buying an additional 2,496 shares during the last quarter.
-Flow Traders U.S. LLC bought a new position in shares of Focus Impact Acquisition during the third quarter valued at approximately $133,000.
-Walleye Capital LLC bought a new position in shares of Focus Impact Acquisition during the first quarter valued at approximately $227,000.
-Finally, Cubist Systematic Strategies LLC grew its stake in shares of Focus Impact Acquisition by 10.1% during the second quarter.
-Cubist Systematic Strategies LLC now owns 186,946 shares of the company’s stock valued at $1,883,000 after buying an additional 17,213 shares during the last quarter.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+UBS Group AG lifted its holdings in shares of Focus Impact Acquisition by 106.9% during the 3rd quarter.
+UBS Group AG now owns 2,559 shares of the company’s stock valued at $26,000 after purchasing an additional 1,322 shares during the last quarter.
+Wolverine Asset Management LLC lifted its holdings in shares of Focus Impact Acquisition by 235.9% during the 2nd quarter.
+Wolverine Asset Management LLC now owns 3,554 shares of the company’s stock valued at $35,000 after purchasing an additional 2,496 shares during the last quarter.
+Flow Traders U.S. LLC purchased a new stake in shares of Focus Impact Acquisition during the 3rd quarter valued at $133,000.
+Walleye Capital LLC purchased a new stake in shares of Focus Impact Acquisition during the 1st quarter valued at $227,000.
+Finally, Cubist Systematic Strategies LLC lifted its holdings in shares of Focus Impact Acquisition by 10.1% during the 2nd quarter.
+Cubist Systematic Strategies LLC now owns 186,946 shares of the company’s stock valued at $1,883,000 after purchasing an additional 17,213 shares during the last quarter.

 Focus Impact Acquisition Company Profile